Concordium/concordium-wallet-proxy/README.md

   the same format as that returned by `CIS2Tokens` endpoint.
 An empty string is interpreted as a single token with an empty ID.

-The return value is a JSON list of objects with fields
+The return value is a JSON object with fields `contractName` which is a string (e.g., CIS2-Multi) and `metadata`, which is a list of objects with fields
 - `metadataURL` (required) ... a string value that contains a URL returned by the contract.
 The client should do validation that this is a usable URL, since it is purely up to the smart contract to return this value.